 Moving down to the PHY and MAC layers, considering imperfect updating channels with interference and noise, the average AoI was analyzed in different network topologies, such as multi-hop \cite{aoi_multihop_ofdm} and multi-source \cite{multisource_error} networks.
 Moreover, different age-oriented error-correction techniques were investigated to combat the wireless impairments, e.g., automatic repeat request (ARQ) \cite{chenhe_aoi} and channel coding \cite{stream_code,arafa2019timely}.
 These works reveal that age-optimal designs are usually different from conventional delay/latency-optimal ones.

 Energy is another crucial issue when designing AoI-aware status update systems, especially for low-power IoT sensor networks.
 For example, the AoI-energy characteristics of status update systems when using different ARQ protocols were discussed in \cite{chenhe_aoi,mangang_multicast,age_energy_truc_arq}.
 These works showed an inherent tradeoff between the AoI and the average energy consumption at the transmitters, especially under the generate-at-will model.
 In other words, the transmitter needs to decide whether to send (or resend) a packet under the transmit power constraint \cite{chenhe_aoi}.
-In contrast to previous works, we do not consider ARQ in this paper.
-Instead, we study different MAC protocols in random access channels, aiming at reducing the average AoI given the average transmit power budget.
+Unlike previous works, we do not consider ARQ in this paper.
+Instead, we study different MAC protocols in random access channels, with the goal of reducing the average AoI given an average transmit power budget.